 – Are you JUST stating your soft skills?
 Wouldn’t help!

-Hard skills are hard to imbibe but easier to reflect on a resume.
+Hard skills are hard to imbibe but easy to reflect on a resume.
 It’s a challenging task to substantiate soft skills well on your resume.
 Make sure you are showcasing the most important soft skills, based on recruiter criteria.
 Some of them being, Teamwork, Initiative, Analytical, etc. There are 5 core skills we have identified based on our research and interaction with top HR personnel and recruiters.
 Rate your Resume on the same and use samples to reflect better on each one of them at www.vmock.com!

 8) Too Long/Too Short a Resume